Company Registration in Malta

 Limited liability company (LLC — Limited liability company)

-Great for starting a small or medium-sized business.
-The peculiarity of this legal form is that the responsibility of management and shareholders for the results of the company’s activities is limited to the size of their share in the authorized capital.
+The peculiarity of this legal form is that the responsibility of management and shareholders for the results of the company’s activity is limited to the size of their share in the authorized capital.
+The authorized capital should be at least €1,165.
+20% of this sum is to be deposited into the corporate account with a Maltese bank prior to registration.

 Public Limited Company (PLC – Public Limited Company)

-The supervisory authority makes a decision on your application within 2 days, and another 7-8 days are spent on processing the necessary documents.
-If your statutory documents comply with the Maltese Companies Act in form and content, the regulator awards them unique numbers and leaves them in storage.
-You are also provided with a certificate of registration of the company, on the basis of which all further commercial activities will be carried out.
-Companies registered in Malta must renew their status annually.
+If your statutory documents comply with the Maltese Companies Act in form and content, the regulator gives them unique numbers and leaves them in storage.
+You are also given a certificate of registration of the company, based on which all further commercial activities will be conducted.
+It is necessary for the companies, which were registered in Malta, to confirm their status every year.

 How does the state control business in Malta?